Pichaikkaran: Plot

-Magizhini is shocked and tries to meet Arul, where she overhears the conversation between Arul and Rajesh, which makes her realise Arul's life as a beggar is to save his mother, and she is impressed by his good nature.
+Magizhini is shocked and tries to meet Arul, where she overhears a conversation between Arul and Rajesh, which makes her realise Arul's life as a beggar is to save his mother, and she is even more impressed by his good nature.
 Rajesh urges Arul to return, but Arul refuses to come with him.
 Magizhini decides not to disturb Arul until his life as a beggar is still incomplete.
-Meanwhile, Arul learns from a beggar (who is pretending as a mentally challenged) that a group of doctors who manage a mental health centre, uses the patients for their medical experiments.
+Meanwhile, Arul learns from a beggar (who is pretending to be mentally challenged) that a group of doctors who manage a mental health center uses the patients for their medical experiments.
 Knowing this, the doctors hire goons to murder Arul, who manages to escape from the goons.
-On his last day as a beggar, Arul is spotted by Avinashi, where he tries to kill him, but accidentally stabs Magizhini, who is then admitted to the hospital.
+On his last day as a beggar, Arul is spotted by Avinashi, who tries to kill him, but accidentally stabs Magizhini, who is then admitted to the hospital.

-Arul, who is yet to complete his beggar life, is left hopeless as he is unable to pay the hospital expenses for Magizhini, but his beggar friends give him some money to help Arul while Avinashi is arrested by police.
-Arul gets back to his home after 48 days along with Rajesh to visit his mother and learns that there is no improvement in her health.
+Arul, who is yet to complete his life as a beggar, is left hopeless as he is unable to pay Magizhini's hospital expenses.
+His beggar friends give him some money to help him, while the police arrests Avinashi.
+Arul returns home after 48 days, along with Rajesh, to visit his mother and learns that her health has not improved.
 Arul holds his mother's hands and prays for her recovery.
-Suddenly he feels his mother's hands moving.
-After six months, Bhuvaneshwari completely recovers and both Arul and Magizhini get married.
+Suddenly, he feels his mother's hands moving.
+After six months, Bhuvaneshwari completely recovers, and both Arul and Magizhini get married.
 In the credits, a beggar begs for money from Arul in front of a temple, but Arul gets busy with a phone call and fails to notice the beggar.
-Bhuvaneshwari gives alms to the beggar and tells Arul that the life of a beggar is so pathetic and they should never hurt them as people like themselves cannot lead a beggar's life even a single day, implying that Bhuvaneshwari is unaware about Arul leading a lifestyle of a begger for 48 days.
+Bhuvaneshwari gives alms to the beggar.
+She tells Arul that a beggar's life is so pathetic and that people should never hurt them, as people like themselves cannot lead a beggar's life even for a single day.
+This implies that she is unaware of Arul leading a lifestyle of a beggar.